aendeavor/i3buntu/INSTALL.md

 Afterwards, save the file and run your configuration script

+_Before version v0.9.2-beta1_, you will need to execute the `configuration.sh` script.
+Open the terminal by pressing _mod + Enter_ and execute it.
+It will setup all configuration-files and **will automatically replace** files which it is supposed to deploy.
+It also performs a backup which can be found in `~/i3buntu/backups/` containing `.bak`-files.

 ``` BASH
 cd && ./i3buntu/scripts/configuration.sh
 ```

-_From version v0.9.2-beta1 onwards_ however, there is a new and enhanced way.
-The [`install.sh`](./install.sh) also grants you the ability to configure i3buntu with necessary configuration files.
+_From version v0.9.2-beta1 onwards_ however, [`install.sh`](./install.sh) also grants you the ability to configure i3buntu with necessary configuration files.
 It basically works just like the old `configuration.sh` with enhancements.
 A backup is performed, files are replaced, user-choices processed.
 The server-installation does this automatically, so you will not need to do this yourself if you install i3buntu as a server.
 There is also no separate configuration for the Docker container.
 This is how you invoke configuration:

 ``` BASH
 # For desktop installations, you will need